 - Restoration of cellular activity

-- Alleviating symptoms of anxiety, depression, PTSD, autism and dementia
+- Alleviating symptoms of anxiety, depression and PTSD

 While working with instruments can be incredible, you don’t need any tools to experience the perks of vibrational therapy!
 Here are three easy ways to practice vibrational healing: